Is Oat Milk Good for You? Benefits of Oat Milk & Disadvantages

 Oat milk is the new-ish kid to the plant-based milks block.
 And let me tell you, its popularity is booming.
 As a dietitian, I’m getting a lot of questions about oat milk.
 Is oat milk healthy?
-What are the oat milk benefits and side effects?
+What are the benefits of oat milk?
+And are there any oat milk disadvantages?
 Let’s take a look!

 Yes!
 But like any plant-based milk, the nutrients that oat milk has to offer are not an exact match for dairy milk.
 Plus, the nutritionals and ingredients vary by brand and variety (i.e. sweetened vs unsweetened, non-fat vs full-fat).